By: Robert Avsec, Executive Fire Officer

 Will the last person in fire prevention turn out the lights when you leave?

 Fire suppression or fire prevention (There’s something to the fact I just typed those five words in that order without a thought).
-Ask most firefighters what their job is and the first words out of their mouths will typically be focused on “after the fact” stuff: rapid response, search and rescue, put out fires, etc. Ask most fire department leaders what their job is and you’ll hear things like: fire suppression, fire inspections, public education, etc.
+Ask most firefighters what their job is and the first words out of their mouths will typically be focused on “after the fact” stuff: rapid response, search, and rescue, stop a fire, etc. Ask most fire department leaders what their job is and you’ll hear things like: fire suppression, advantages of Novec 1230, fire inspections, public education, etc.

 Many fire departments have “talked a good game” in the past regarding fire prevention.
 They included it in their new mission statements and strategic plans, shoot, many even gave new names to their fire prevention bureau or division, e.g., Fire and Life Safety Division.
 But follow the money and you get a much different picture.